cdapio/cdap/cdap-docs/developer-manual/source/cloud-runtimes/provisioners/index.rst

 .. |remote-hadoop| replace:: **Remote Hadoop:**
 .. _remote-hadoop: remote-hadoop.html

-- |gcp-dataproc|_ Google Cloud Dataproc is a fast, easy to use, fully managed cloud service for running Apache Spark and Apache Hadoop clusters in a simpler, more cost efficient way.
+- |gcp-dataproc|_ A fast, easy-to-use, and fully-managed cloud service for running Apache Spark and Apache Hadoop clusters in a simple, cost efficient way.

-- |aws-emr|_ Amazon EMR provides a managed Hadoop framework that makes it easy, fast, and cost effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
+- |aws-emr|_ Provides a managed Hadoop framework that makes it easy, fast, and cost effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.

-- |remote-hadoop|_ Runs jobs on a pre-existing Hadoop cluster, whether it is on premise or in the cloud.
+- |remote-hadoop|_ Runs jobs on a pre-existing Hadoop cluster, whether on premise or in the cloud.